nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-10-convertmyvideo.md

 ![screenshot5](../assets/images/convertmyvideo/screenshot5.png)

-We can see that the page takes in the user input and appends it to "https://www.youtube.com/watch?v=".
+We can see that the page takes in the user input and appends it to `https://www.youtube.com/watch?v=`.
 A fair assumption to make is that this url will then be passed to some internal program that is running on the server-side, which actually does the conversion to MP3.
 Of course, as the machine does not have access to the Internet, the conversion should never work as the machine will not be able to reach Youtube.

-At this stage, the first thought that came to my mind was: **Command Injection**.
+At this stage, the first thought that came to my mind was: **Command Injection**

 If the user input is being passed to a command-line program and is being executed on the shell-level, then perhaps we can inject some of our own OS commands to be run!

-To check whether the input is indeed being passed to a command-line program, let's try to input '**test**':
+To check whether the input is indeed being passed to a command-line program, let's try to input 'test':

 ![screenshot6](../assets/images/convertmyvideo/screenshot6.png)

 We get an interesting error message in the response.
-If we do a Google search of the error, we find that the error actually comes from an open-source program called [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+If we do a Google search of the error, we find that the error actually comes from an open-source program called [youtube-dl](https://github.com/ytdl-org/youtube-dl):

 ![screenshot7](../assets/images/convertmyvideo/screenshot7.png)